-The built-in Chrome firewall or shield blocks insecure scripts, ads, or trackers which are unsafe.
-The SSL certified websites are very safe as they create an encrypted connection between the user and the web page host.
+The built-in Chrome firewall or shield blocks insecure scripts, ads, or trackers that are unsafe.
+SSL-certified websites are safe as they create an encrypted connection between the user and the web page host.
 But sometimes, these encrypted sites may get compromised, and the hacker might have injected an unsafe script.

 Let’s take an example for a better understanding.